NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification

-where $[\cdot, \cdot]$ denotes concatenation and $f_1, \dots, f_4$ are Multi-Layer Perceptrons (MLPs) with appropriate input and output dimensions.
-As per default, we use single-layer MLPs $f_i(X) = q\left( X W_i + b_i \right)$ where $W_i$ and $b_i$ are the learnable parameters of the model and $q$ is a non-linear activation.
-We further use \emph{ReLU} activations and add batch normalization.
-The propagation matrices $\Bkipf_{in}, \Bkipf_{out} \in \RR^{n \times m}$ are obtained from the node-edge incidence matrices $B_{in}, B_{out} \in \{0, 1\}^{n \times m}$, indicating in- and out-going edges for each node, by substituting non-zero entries with normalized edge weights.
+indicating in- and out-going edges for each node, by substituting non-zero entries with normalized edge weights.
 Normalization is applied to preserve the scale of the feature vectors.
-In particular, we apply symmetric normalization as in \citet{kipf2016semi}.
+In particular, we apply symmetric normalization to the adjacency as in \cite{kipf2016semi} before computing the node-edge incidence matrices, where the normalized adjacency matrix is given as $\Akipf = \tilde{D}^{-\nicefrac{1}{2}} \tilde{A} \tilde{D}^{-\nicefrac{1}{2}}$ with $\tilde{A} = A + I$ and degree matrix $\tilde{D}$.
 Self-loops added for normalization are removed again such that the graph structure remains unchanged.
 Illustrations of the performed node and edge feature updates are provided in Figure \ref{fig:node_update} and \ref{fig:edge_update}, respectively.

-The first network layer (Equation \ref{eq:e0}-\ref{eq:h0}) learns how endpoints interact with each other directly.
-Notably, incoming and outgoing traffic are modeled separately for each node.
-The optional second layer (Equation \ref{eq:e1}-\ref{eq:h1}) additionally enables the model to learn how endpoints communicate indirectly with their 2-hop neighbors.
-Skip-connected node and edge features from the first layer give this layer direct access to previously learned features and aid in optimization \citep{he2016deep,xu2018representation}.
+The first network layer learns how endpoints interact with each other directly by first applying a learnable feature transformation to the original edge feature vectors (Equation \ref{eq:e0}) and subsequently computing node representations by aggregating feature vectors from neighboring edges (Equation \ref{eq:h0}).
+Notably, incoming and outgoing traffic is modeled separately for each node.

+The second layer enables the model to learn how endpoints communicate indirectly with their 2-hop neighbors.
+In a first step, the edge features are updated again by transforming the concatenated feature vectors of the source and destination node and the edge features from the previous layer (Equation \ref{eq:e1}).
+Concatenating the edge features from the previous layer as residual connections \citep{he2016deep} gives this layer direct access to previously learned features and aids in optimization.
+Such skip-connections have shown to improve the performance of graph neural networks when applied to node features \citep{xu2018representation}, motivating us to apply them to edge features as well.
+The edge feature update is followed by an update of the node features using features of incoming and outgoing edges and skip-connected node features from the first layer (Equation \ref{eq:h1}).
+These node representations constitute the final output of our representation learning module.